Minnesota Golden Gophers women's volleyball

 Minnesota Golden Gophers volleyball is the NCAA Division I women's volleyball team at the University of Minnesota in Minneapolis.
 The program began its first season in 1972 under head coach Dee Jilek.
 Its current head coach is Keegan Cook, who took over the team at the conclusion of the 2022 season, following the resignation of Hugh McCutcheon.
 Previous coach Mike Hebert had led the Golden Gophers to every NCAA Tournament, with the exception of 1998, when he was head coach of the team.
 His tenure was highlighted by back-to-back NCAA Final Four appearances in 2003 and 2004.
 Hebert also led Minnesota the program's first Big Ten title in 2002.

-Final Four appearances
+History

 2003

 Even with a 13 overall tournament seed, Minnesota beat Washington in the regional final in five sets to advance to the school's first NCAA Final Four.
 In the national semifinals, Minnesota played top ranked and undefeated Southern California tough, but fell in three sets.
 Minnesota was led by Cassie Busse with 23 kills and Erin Martin with 11.